-Agosto Machado, the veteran of Manhattan’s experimental theater circuit, died on April 3, 2026, marking the end of a career dedicated to preserving the artifacts of his deceased peers.
-He spent over six decades at the center of the Lower East Side’s creative ferment.
+Agosto Machado, a veteran of Manhattan's experimental theater circuit, died after a career dedicated to preserving the artifacts and stories of his deceased peers.
+He spent more than six decades at the center of the Lower East Side's creative ferment.
 Machado functioned as a living repository of stories from a time when off-off-Broadway was still a radical experiment.
 Friends confirm that his apartment functioned as a sacred space for thousands of items belonging to artists who died during the AIDS epidemic.
+The April 3, 2026, death renewed attention on the fragile archive of downtown performance.

 Early arrivals in the New York performance scene often found Machado at the center of the action.
 He moved to the city when the boundaries between life and art were porous.
 His presence in the 1960s underground scene placed him alongside figures who redefined American theater.
 Participation in the growing queer performance world allowed him to witness the birth of movements that would later influence global pop culture.
 He was not merely a spectator but a collaborator who understood the ephemeral nature of the stage.